 Inventory, lb : 0

-Though Mamoncillo are best eaten fresh, out-of-hand, they are also used to make beverages, desserts and jellies.
-To eat a fresh Mamoncillo, bite into the thin skin and peel it back exposing the glistening pulp.
-The best way to eat a Mamoncillo is to pop the whole fruit into your mouth and suck the pulp from the seed.
-Mamoncillo can be used to make simple syrup that can be used in desserts and drinks.
-In Ecuador, Quenepas are eaten with salt and chili.
-The juice can stain, so use caution when eating.
+Mamoncillo are most often eaten fresh, right out of the skin.
+To eat a Mamoncillo, bite into or puncture the thin skin so it can be peeled back to expose the pulp.
+The best way to eat it is to pop the whole fruit into your mouth and suck the pulp from the seed.
+The seeds can be roasted, and eaten like chestnuts.
+The small fruits can also be used to make beverages, desserts and jellies.
+Peeled Mamoncillo can be added to equal parts sugar and water, and simmered to make a simple syrup to use in desserts and drinks.
+In Puerto Rico, the fruits are soaked in rum and sugar to make a sweet alcoholic drink.
+In Ecuador, Mamoncillo are eaten with salt and chili.
+The juices from the fruit can stain, so use caution when eating or preparing.
+Because of its leathery skin, Mamoncillo will keep fresh for several weeks.
+Refrigeration is not necessary, unless the peel is removed.

 People have spotted Mamoncillo (Spanish Lime) using the Specialty Produce app for iPhone and Android.